MikeEviscerate/clipbored-X11/README.md

 </tbody>
 </table>

 # Bad code and practices?
 Suggest good code and/or fork.
 Some stuff was intended.
+Some wasn't.

-**Definitions in macro?**
+**Definitions in a header file?**
-It is really convenient.
+It was really convenient.

 **Why am I forking and using (grand) child for copying instead of using threads?**
 So that you can paste the copied data long after the program dies, or at least until you copy something else.

-Rest assured, I will update the code time to time.
-It is also not thread-safe.
+It is not thread-safe.
 But what do you expect from a noob?
 Don't expect much from it.
+Rest assured, I will update the code time to time, but it is not a guarantee.